-In 2017, five acres of farmed land yielded thousands of pounds of fresh food for local hunger programs, and in 2018, project organizers are planting similar acreage.
+In 2018, five acres of farmed land yielded thousands of pounds of fresh food for local hunger programs, and in 2019, project organizers are planting up to seven acres.
 Volunteers are needed throughout the spring planting season, the summer, and into the harvest season!

 How does service-learning qualify as Faith Formation?

 As Lutheran Christians, we believe that to serve all people following the example of Jesus is a faith practice that we should all engage in.
 Our baptism sets us out on a lifelong journey that is characterized by our relationship to God, our relationship to our faith community, our relationships with various parts of our neighborhood and community, and our relationship to the wider world.